 71111.15-05 COMPLETION STATUS

 Inspection of the minimum sample size will constitute completion of this procedure in the Reactor Programs System (RPS) inspection tracking system.
-That minimum sample size will consist of 15, 19, and 22 operability of degraded and non-conforming conditions in a year at 1-unit, 2-unit, and 3-unit sites, respectively.
+That minimum sample size will consist of 15, 19, and 22 operability determinations or functionality assessments of degraded and non-conforming conditions in a year at 1-unit, 2-unit, and 3-unit sites, respectively.
+Refer to IMC 2515, “Light-Water Reactor Inspection Program - Operations Phase” for further guidance on procedure completion.

 71111.15-06 REFERENCES